atzhit7/arcgis-system-deploy/README.md

     ansible-playbook -i ./inventory ./arcgisserver.yaml
     ansible-playbook -i ./inventory ./arcgisdatastore.yaml
     ansible-playbook -i ./inventory ./arcgisportal.yaml
+    ansible-playbook -i ./inventory ./federation.yaml
     ```

+    Run the playbooks in this order.

+    ArcGIS Data Store configuration require ArcGIS Site.

+    The reason why to preapare "federation" role is to be able to federate with another role ArcGIS Server instance.

     **NOTE: inventory file is created from terraform.
 The template file is located at /data directory.And also vars_global.yaml for global variables for provisioning is created from terraform.**